Tiberiu997/Manual-Testing-Project/README.md

 	(909,809,'2023-11-06',2111),
 	(910,810,'2023-11-12',2112);
 ```
-*
+* Changing the name of an employee.
 ``` sql
 UPDATE Angajati set NumeAngajat = "Soare Ana" where NumeAngajat = "Soare Mihai";
 ```
-*  Delete Produse - Deleting a product
+*  Delete Produse - Deleting a product.
 ``` sql
 delete from Produse where ProdusId = 514;
 ```